Dinosaur: Impact event

 The bolide impact hypothesis, first brought to wide attention in 1980 by Walter Alvarez, Luis Alvarez, and colleagues, attributes the K-Pg extinction event to a bolide (extraterrestrial projectile) impact.
 Alvarez and colleagues proposed that a sudden increase in iridium levels, recorded around the world in rock deposits at the Cretaceous–Paleogene boundary, was direct evidence of the impact.
 Shocked quartz, indicative of a strong shockwave emanating from an impact, was also found worldwide.
 The actual impact site remained elusive until a crater measuring 180 km wide was discovered in the Yucatán Peninsula of southeastern Mexico, and was publicized in a 1991 paper by Alan Hildebrand and colleagues.
 Now, the bulk of the evidence suggests that a bolide 5 to 15 km wide impacted the Yucatán Peninsula 66 million years ago, forming this crater and creating a "kill mechanism" that triggered the extinction event.

 Within hours, the Chicxulub impact would have created immediate effects such as earthquakes, tsunamis, and a global firestorm that likely killed unsheltered animals and started wildfires.
 However, it would also have had longer-term consequences for the environment.
-Within days, sulphate aerosols released from rocks at the impact site would have contributed to acid rain and ocean acidification.
+Within days, sulfate aerosols released from rocks at the impact site would have contributed to acid rain and ocean acidification.
 Soot aerosols are thought to have spread around the world over the ensuing months and years; they would have cooled the surface of the Earth by reflecting thermal radiation, and greatly slowed photosynthesis by blocking out sunlight, thus creating an impact winter.
-(This role was ascribed to sulphate aerosols until experiments demonstrated otherwise.)
+(This role was ascribed to sulfate aerosols until experiments demonstrated otherwise.)
 The cessation of photosynthesis would have led to the collapse of food webs depending on leafy plants, which included all dinosaurs save for grain-eating birds.